drewstaylor/area-52-course-2-lessons/lesson-05-portal/exercise-02/exercise.md

 - Token IDs are keyed by holder address
 - Only the Potion contract (`Imbiber`) can call `mint_passport`

-For the above reasons, identity theft already isn't possible.
-The reason is because each [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) `token_id` must be unique, and the `token_id` of each `passport-token` is the wallet address of its holder.
+Identity theft already isn't possible because of `cw721-soulbound.
+Each [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) `token_id` must be unique, and the `token_id` of each `passport-token` is the wallet address of its holder.
+That means the query to `NftInfo` will fail if we try to teleport someone not holding a `passport-token` that matches their Cosmos address.

 ### Using NFT Metadata Returned by `NftInfo`

-The `NftInfo` query returns a `Response` type called `NftInfoResponse` (this type can be imported from `cw721`).
+The `NftInfo` query returns a `Response` type called `NftInfoResponse` (which can be imported from `cw721`).

 Since `passport-token` is using on-chain metadata, we can read the metadata of its NFTs using the `extension` field like this: